Wizards snap out of funk and dominate the Grizzlies

 Late in the third quarter, 6-foot-1 Raul Neto drove at 6-8 Xavier Tillman Sr. only to lose his footing in the paint, ending up on the floor, but was still able to pull off a crafty bounce-pass to Kuzma at the rim.
 Minutes later, he used both hands to heave a sharp pass to a driving Aaron Holiday from the top of the key.
 Both plays showcased why Neto is so valuable to the Wizards.

-The Brazilian native has been a spectacular pest off the bench since arriving in Washington last season.
-He entered Friday averaging 8.3 points in 21.7 minutes and shooting 49 percent from the floor.
-He improved on those numbers with 15 points in 26 minutes on 7 of 8 shooting.
+The Brazilian native has been a spectacular pest off the bench since he arrived in Washington last season.
+He entered Friday averaging 8.3 points in 21.7 minutes and shooting 49 percent from the field.
+He improved on those numbers with 15 points in 26 minutes on 7-for-8 shooting.
 He also had five rebounds and three assists.

 The numbers are impressive, but Neto’s fearlessness doesn’t always show up in the box score.
 He’s a two-way player capable of taking the ball coast to coast and creating his own shot when necessary, which is exactly the type of energy Washington needs off the bench.
 And when they’re cooking offensively, he can push the pace.

 “He’s going to bring that energy.
-He’s kind of a sparkplug in that role,” Unseld said.
+He’s kind of a spark plug in that role,” Unseld said.
 “He’s going to defend; he’s going to push the pace; he gets downhill.
 And he’s looking to share the ball, and it becomes contagious.
-Just his level of pace, his intensity, its invaluable to have.
+Just his level of pace, his intensity, it’s invaluable to have.
 It’s a change, most nights, from our first group.
 He pushes that balance, which I like.”

 Deep success